over under through around

 Mine is a horse

 His name is Rhumba but I call him Jin.
-I don’t know what it is about animal people but if love can be measured by the number of nicknames our pets have… you know where I’m going with this, right?
+I don’t know what it is about us animal people, but if love can be measured by the number of nicknames our pets have… you know where I’m going with this, right?
 Horses are relatively silent creatures and ironically, they can teach us a lot about communication.
-Prey animals that don’t use sound as their primary form of communication have a rich vocabulary of nonverbal cues because otherwise it’s Hey lion, over here!
-If you want to get along well with a 1500 pound animal, you’d be wise to understand it on its terms.
+Prey animals that don’t use sound as their primary form of communication have a rich vocabulary of nonverbal cues so they don’t give away their location and become someone’s dinner.
+If you want to get along well with a 1500 pound animal who is convinced there are still lions roaming the Midwest, you’d be wise to understand it on its terms.
 I like to think it helps a little with humans, too.

 please visit my project